 3 Monoidal natural transformation

-A monoidal natural transformation \(\alpha: F \to G\) between two monoidal categories is a natural transformation that is compatible with
+A monoidal natural transformation \(\alpha: F \to G\) between two monoidal functors is a natural transformation that is compatible with

-- monoidal multiplication: \(\alpha \compL \mu_F = \mu_G \compL (\alpha \otimes \alpha)\)
+- monoidal product: \(\alpha \compL \mu_F = \mu_G \compL (\alpha \otimes \alpha)\)

 - monoidal unit: \(\alpha \compL \eta_F = \eta_G\)